-If the site can't guarantee safe encryption due to problems with the site's certificate, the site page won't open and you'll see in the SmartBox and a warning that a safe connection could not be established.
-In this case you can decide to either not visit the site, or add the certificate to your list of trusted ones.
+If a website can't guarantee secure data encryption because of certificate issues, you'll see in the SmartBox.
+The site won't load, and the page will display a message saying that a secure connection couldn't be established.
+In this case, you can decide to either not visit the site, or to add the certificate to your list of trusted ones.

-Tap Details, then tap Make an exception for this site.
-The certificate will stay on the trusted list for 30 days, and then you will have to make it an exception again.
+Tap.
+The certificate will stay on the trusted list for 30 days, and then you will have to make an exception again.

 Reasons for blocking

 Yandex Browser blocks websites that have the following certificate problems:

 - Your data may become available to unknown application developers.

 - The certificate may be installed by malware pretending to be the application.
 Browsers do not have the ability to verify the authenticity of certificates installed by special applications.

 The certificate might have been installed by a hacker or special software.
 Ad blockers and similar applications may replace website certificates with their own certificates.
 If the certificate was installed by an application, you need to find it and disable checking HTTPS in it.

 You can also decide to trust your data to such a certificate, but be aware of two potential dangers:

 The site certificate is issued by the site itself, rather than by a certification authority.
 To learn more, see Self-signed certificate.
 Malware or hackers can intercept your data.